tan-duong/blueprints/packages/botics-cli/docs/quick-start/ignite-commands.md

 assumes that you've installed Ignite.
 If you haven't, then check out our Getting Started Guide [here](./getting-started.md).

-Enter `ignite` into your command line to see the commands offered by Ignite CLI.
+Enter `botics` into your command line to see the commands offered by Ignite CLI.

 ### Add

 ```
-ignite add {ignite plugin name}
+botics add {botics plugin name}
 ```

 Adds an Ignite CLI plugin.

 Ignite CLI plugins are just Node packages.
 They must have an index.js file with an `add` function.
-Calling `ignite add <plugin name>` calls this function.
+Calling `botics add <plugin name>` calls this function.
 Its job is to add the desired plugin to your project.
 It may modify files in your project.

 You can find published Ignite CLI plugins on npm, but you can also add unpublished